lfrazer/SKSE-VRInputPlugin/README.md

+# [DEPRECATED]
+This repo is now deprecated.
+The functionality of this plugin was merged into https://github.com/SkyrimAlternativeDevelopers/SkyrimVRTools in a collaborative effort.

 # SKSE-VRInputPlugin
 Skyrim Script Extender Plugin to give mods access to VR controller input data.
 Be warned this is currently an untested alpha version!